 Librarians are happy to assist with any questions regarding library resources and services.
+A 24-hour chat support service is available on our website.

 INDEPENDENT LEARNING CENTER

 The Independent Learning Center (ILC), located on the first floor of the Walker Building, provides individualized assistance to students who wish to improve academic standing, study skills, or learning efficiency.
 Students who use the ILC do so to master course material or to complete projects for their classes.
 The ILC offers the following services: